-- 1. Communicate Effectively: Students will demonstrate the ability to formulate clear written and oral arguments, speak articulately, and correspond with others using appropriate means. - 2.
-Critical Thinking: Students will exhibit the skills necessary to evaluate information by accessing and collecting pertinent facts, recognizing appropriate hypotheses, identifying relationships, applying scientific principles, evaluating claims, and solving problems by employing suitable strategies. - 3.
+- Communicate Effectively: Students will demonstrate the ability to formulate clear written and oral arguments, speak articulately, and correspond with others using appropriate means. - Critical Thinking: Students will exhibit the skills necessary to evaluate information by accessing and collecting pertinent facts, recognizing appropriate hypotheses, identifying relationships, applying scientific principles, evaluating claims, and solving problems by employing suitable strategies. - 3.
 Cultural Literacy: Students will acquire the capacity for self-evaluation, demonstrate an awareness of global perspectives and diversity, recognize the values and beliefs of multiple societies, and exhibit a familiarity of the arts. - 4.
 Breadth and Depth of Knowledge: Students will have the ability to integrate a wide range of knowledge across multiple academic disciplines and will be prepared for career success with the appropriate skills to grow intellectually through the comprehensive study of an academic discipline: - Completion of the three key areas (1-3 above) in the general education curriculum, and - Completion of a major.

-Program Prerequisites - Developmental and Skill-Building Courses
+Program Prerequisites - Developmental Courses

-Based on ACT and other test scores, developmental and skill-building courses in reading, writing, and/or mathematics may be required prior to taking some college-level courses.
+Based on ACT and other test scores, developmental courses in reading, writing, and/or mathematics may be required prior to taking some college-level courses.
 Please refer to the catalog section titled Placement in Courses for more complete information.
-Developmental and skill-building courses may be required from the following sequences:
+Developmental courses may be required from the following sequences:

-- English as a Second Language (ESL) sequence: ENGL 0803, ENGL 0804, ENGL 0854 - Introduction to Writing Studies sequence: ENGL 0903 or ENGL 0904 - Reading sequence: READ 0903, READ 1013, READ 1023 - Integrated Reading & Writing sequence: READ 0713, READ 0723, READ 0733 - Mathematics sequence: MATH 0903 or MATH 0901, MATH 0911, MATH 0921
+- English as a Second Language (ESL) sequence: ENGL 0803, ENGL 0804, ENGL 0854 - Introduction to Writing Studies sequence: ENGL 0903 or ENGL 0904 - Reading sequence: READ 0903, READ 0913, READ 0923 - Mathematics sequence: MATH 0903 or MATH 0901, MATH 0911, MATH 0921